endorpersand/lc3-ensemble-test/doc/API.md

     self.assertSubroutineCalled("BAR", [ N ])
 ```

-Note that by default, `assertSubroutineCalled` requires that the top-level of the original subroutine call calls the expected callee.
+Note that by default, `assertSubroutineCalled` requires that the execution calls the expected callee at the top-level.
-If you wish to require that a given subroutine is called *at all* during a subroutine's execution, set the argument `directly_called` to `False`.
+If you wish to require that a given subroutine is called *at all* during an execution, set the argument `directly_called` to `False`.

 ```text
 FOO: